-The Awards categories will recognise those women who are Pioneers in Innovation within the built environment as well as identifying those "Young entrepreneur/rising stars'' - who have put themselves out there and have been identified as the ones "to watch" as they get a foothold within their sector.
+The Awards categories have recognise those women who are Pioneers in Innovation within the built environment as well as identifying those "Young entrepreneur/rising stars'' - who have put themselves out there and have been identified as the ones "to watch" as they get a foothold within their sector.

 2017 nomination categories

 - New Starter of the Year Award - Under 30

 - Young Entrepreneur / Rising Star Award - Under 40

 - Excellence in Career Development Award

 The Women in Construction Awards not only enable you to enjoy peer recognition of your achievements, which also provides for career evaluation and the celebration of achievements, but also career evaluation, the celebration of achievements, and the opportunity for you to be a change agent in Africa and role model for future leaders:

 The number of women in technical / engineering has been of particular concern as women are still grossly under-represented, with the percentage of women graduates in engineering still below 20% in many countries in the continent, and the number of women actively employed in the construction sector being much lower.

 The extensive PR campaigns showcasing the finalists is aimed at encouraging companies to employ and train more women in the sector and highlights the exciting opportunities for young women considering a career in construction.

 Athi Myoli, Awards Director, Women in Construction Awards Gala Dinner